aditisraju/Light-potential-parameter-assessment/README.md

-Photosynthetic parameters were measured using a MultiSpeQ instrument with PhotosynQ v2.
-Platform.
-The photosynthesis RIDES protocol was used to measure quantum efficiency of photosystem II (ΦPSII) and non-photochemical quenching (NPQ) estimated using the NPQt method and thus designated NPQt (Tietz et al., 2017).
-ECSt, representing the magnitude of the pmf formed in the light, was used to estimate conductivity of ATP synthase (gH+) and light driven proton fluxes (vH+) using DIRK analysis (Sacksteder and Kramer, 2000; Kanazawa and Kramer, 2002).
+Photosynthetic parameters were assessed using a MultiSpeQ device in conjunction with PhotosynQ v2. platform.
+The photosynthesis RIDES protocol was employed to measure quantum efficiency of photosystem II (ΦPSII) and non-photochemical quenching (NPQ) estimated via the NPQt method, denoted as NPQt (Tietz et al., 2017).
+ECSt, indicating the extent of pmf created under light, was utilized to evaluate ATP synthase conductivity (gH+) and light-driven proton fluxes (vH+) using DIRK analysis (Sacksteder and Kramer, 2000; Kanazawa and Kramer, 2002).
+Data cleaning was conducted as outlined in Kanazawa et al. (2021).
-Data cleaning was performed using code from a GitHub repository (https://github.com/protonzilla/Light-Potentials-in-Field) as described (Kanazawa et al., 2021).